patricksurry/eastern-front-1941/doc/apxdev.md

 save me a few minutes of programmer time and destroy any last shreds of respectability the program may have had.

-The code beginning at line 2000 determines the state of the button and responds to it.
+The code beginning at [line 2000][EFT18I-2000] determines the state of the button and responds to it.
 It is tricked by the variable BUTMSK, a button mask set or cleared by the mainline routine to prevent the vertical blank interrupt routine from responding to the button.
 There are actually two conditions